 You will need a plain tray, a variety of household objects and/or small toys, and a cloth to cover the items.

-These are the basic steps for playing Kim's Game.
-Adapt the game according to the age and ability of your child by altering the number of objects shown and/or the time given to look at them!
+Make sure your child knows the names of all the objects you will use in Kim's Game.
+You can adapt the game according to the age and ability of your child by altering the number of objects shown and/or the time given to look at them!

 Try to discourage your child from saying the names of the objects out loud, as this can trigger an auditory memory response instead of visual memory.

-Cover the tray again and ask your child to name the objects that were on the tray.
+3) Cover the tray again and ask your child to name the objects that were on the tray.

-I have worked with children who had a hard time remembering what numbers looked like, even though they had a good grasp of number concepts and could count correctly.
+I have often worked with children who had a hard time remembering what numbers looked like, even though they had a good grasp of number concepts and could count correctly.

 Didn't find what you were looking for?
-Then do a search on my site!
+Try a search of my site!